 - Take rubbish home and help by picking up rubbish left by others.

 - Leave your pets at home.
-Domestic animals are not permitted in Mount Whitfield Regional Park.
+Domestic animals are not permitted in Mount Whitfield Conservation Park.

 - Do not chase, scare of feed animals.

 - Everything in the park is protected.
 Do not remove plant material.